-- 6. The availability of sanitation facilities and waste management within practices the school premises, especially public schools would need to be evaluated, to make necessary recommendations for their improvement.
+- 6. The availability of sanitation facilities and waste management practices within the school premises, especially public schools would need to be evaluated, to make necessary recommendations for their improvement.
 By this action, a more environmentally friendly school environment will be created, and this will significantly contribute to more proenvironmental practices among the learners. - 7.
-The exploration of the involvement of the parents, local communities, and non-governmental organisations in the promotion of proenvironmental practices among the Opportunities leaners. for collaboration between the school and neighbouring communities as well as other social groups outside the school system will equally strengthen the development of proenvironmental behaviours and practices of the pupils.
+The exploration of the involvement of the parents, local communities, and non-governmental organisations promotion of in the proenvironmental practices among the Opportunities for leaners. collaboration between the school and neighbouring communities as well as other social groups outside the school system will equally strengthen the development of proenvironmental behaviours and practices of the pupils.